erj826/turbo-prune-bug-repro-11-21/README.md

 This repo was created to provide a reproduction of a possible bug in Turborepo.

-There are two folders in this project:
+There are two significant folders in this project:

 ## monorepo